 ⧭ Notes:

-- Here we’ve used cell C4 to select any cell of row 4 of the worksheet.
-You select it according to your need.
+- Here, we’ve used cell C4 to select any cell in row 4 of the worksheet.
+You can select it according to your needs.

-- The last line of the code Range(“C4”).Select is for the purpose of deselecting the entire row 4 (Deselecting any selection means selecting a new selection, as in Excel, something must remain selected).
+- The last line of the code Range(“C4”).Select is for deselecting the entire row 4 (Deselecting any selection means selecting a new selection, as in Excel, something must remain selected).
 You can omit this line if you want.

-Read More: How to Freeze Top Row in Excel (4 Easy Methods)
+Read More: Keyboard Shortcut to Freeze Panes in Excel

 Sub Freeze_Panes_Only_Column()